Top Easter Crafts for Kids of all time!

 I considered ordering these by theme – e.g. Easter Preschool Crafts vs Easter Bookmarks etc.. but then decided, that actually.. they can be made and enjoyed by all!
 We have plenty of “themes” here on Red Ted Art already… time to just take a look and browse!

 First up we have these Easy Pop Up Chick Cards!
 I love these cards, as they are so happy and so cheerful.
 And yes, you guessed it, so EASY to make.
 Based on circles, you can make your chicks any size.
 Then pop them into the post and make someone’s day!
 Feeling inspired, see more great Handmade Easter Cards here!
+Your elementary class students especially will love these!

 We adore paper weaving as an activity.
 It feels like a “childhood classic” that everyone needs to have a go at, at some point.
 You can either download our free Woven Egg Chick Cards Templates or draw your own.
 Then make these cute Spring Chickens.
 The template comes in two size – a large one for small hands and the “card version” for older kids.
+Older kids will can do their own cutting and assembly.
+Early years/ younger kids can focus on just the weaving elements of these cute cards.

 Adorable Paper Plate Chick Weaving is a guest post by the gorgeous I Heart Crafty Things.
 She really does have fabulous crafts for kids.
 And the cuteness of these paper plate chicks is no exception.
 Though designed for little kids to improve their fine motor skills, I think these paper plate sewing chicks are something anyone can enjoy!
+These make wonderful calssroom decorations!
+So cute.

 These Recycled Tissue Paper Hen Baskets are an “olden goldie” here on Red Ted Art.
 Made using homemade papier mache paste (all you need is flour and water – no pva glue needed), recycled tissue paper and a balloon.
 The rest you can improvise depending on materials you have to hand.
+I think this one is a particularly fun Easter activity for elementary school kids.

 Easter Egg Pinch Pots – pinch pots are super fun and easy to make.
 They are a great introduction to working with air drying clay and wonderful for developing finger strength.
 Acrylic paint is great for finishing this project off!
 The little pipe cleaner Easter chick legs always make me giggle too!
 Once finished, they are a lovely decoration for the Easter table!
 WIll with candy and small treats.
+Pinch pots is something for kids of all ages.
+Younger children in preschool or primary can focus on the basic shape.
+Older children can be encourage to create more of their own designs and colour schemes.

 We acutally have a NUMBER of Paper Easter crafts for you to explore.
 And of course Easter Origami features too!
 I do really love these simple Origami Egg Cups – these are seriously underrated.
 I love making them so much!
 They are simple and easy to make and a great way to cheer up the Easter Table.
 You can colour co-ordinate with any Easter decor that you have, as well as have fun decorating the breakfast eggs!
 Love the adorable bunny “headband”.
 A quick way to turn hard boiled eggs into little bunny eggs.
+We love origami.

 Super simple Easter crafts for kids are these Egg Carton Chickens – because they are funny!
 And I used to make these as a child and have very happy childhood memories of crafting these at Easter.
 More Egg Carton Crafts for you here.
 All you need is egg cartons and a little felt for the beak and wattle!